 - Orienteering (KS1/2) Follow compass directions to find special minibeast stamps around the Arboretum and draw their habitats.
 KS2 also measure distance and trace their route on a map.
 Use compass directions to find places in Leicestershire on a map.

 - The Smartest Giant (EYFS) Be led on a trail around the Arboretum and find the places and items.
 Match socks, put belts in size order, find natural materials bigger than a giants foot, make a simple boat and test to see if it floats and make a special crown for the kind giant.

 - Availability: March to November.
 (Orienteering - all year)

 - Numbers: Usually one class (up to 36 children) as we only have one indoor classroom.
-For bigger groups we can offer adapted versions of activities 1,2,3,4 of the programme at the Botanic Garden, where we have several classrooms.
+For bigger groups we can offer activities 1,2,3,4 and 6 at the Botanic Garden, where we have larger classrooms.

 - Duration: Half a day.
 Choose two activities for a full day.